 However, using a blanket on its own won’t do as much as soundproofing the doors and also the windows and THEN adding soundproof blankets.

-If you do some basic soundproofing first, they will make a bigger difference.
+If you do some basic soundproofing first, they will make a bigger difference, especially the ones with high quality materials in them.

 If you are a home music recording enthusiast, or if you do podcasts, basically if you work from home and need a quiet space, soundproofing blankets can help you with this.